We focus on our clients needs, offering sensible, pragmatic and cost effective advice which works for the long term future of all concerned.

 What is a pre-nuptial agreement?

 Pre-nuptial agreements are entered into by couples before getting married, and set out how their finances should be dealt with in the event the marriage breaks down.
+These could include the residential home, savings, investments & pensions.

 Historically such agreements were widely considered unromantic and the stigma attached to them often put couples off taking legal advice prior to marriage.
 However, they are becoming ever more popular, with couples opting to regulate what should happen in the unfortunate event of divorce.
 This is particularly so if one party is bringing considerable wealth or an inheritance into the marriage.
+Final salary pension schemes are also lucrative, and need protecting in the event of a breakdown in your relationship.

 It is even possible to enter into an agreement after the marriage has taken place – known as a post-nuptial agreement.